Best Cities in Portugal to Get Off the Beaten Path

 If you want a more off-beat location, Ericeira is one of the best cities in Portugal to visit.
 This quaint city is popular among people who love to surf.
 In fact, during the warmer months, people flock here hoping to catch some sand, sun, and waves.
 Despite its popularity among the surfing crowd, the city remains pretty quiet.

-Besides surfing, you will find many things to do in Ericeira for non-surfers, especially if you have a rented vehicle.
+Besides surfing, you will find many things to do in Ericeira even if you have no interest in the beach, especially if you have a rented vehicle.
 The city is very scenic, and the paved roads make it easy to walk and explore.
 Plus, you will find loads of opportunities for photography!

-The food in the city lives up to the name, and I highly recommend sitting at the market square and enjoying all the local delicacies you can lay your hands on.
+Meanwhile, the food in this city is on fire.
+(Not literally.)
+I highly recommend sitting at the market square and enjoying all the local delicacies you can lay your hands on.

-If you want to head out of the city, Ericeira forms a good base to visit Lisbon, Sintra, and Mafra.
-Driving along the coastal belt is a definite must-do!
-The views are scenic, giving you a glimpse of the Portuguese countryside.
+As a nice bonus, Ericeira forms a good base to visit Lisbon, Sintra, and Mafra.
+Driving along the coastal belt is a must-do for a glimpse of the picturesque Portuguese countryside.

 Contribution by: Penny Fernandes from Globe Trove